 These blocks are primarily developed with multi-family residential uses.
 Residential uses vary in size and type of dwelling and include both rental and owner-occupied units.
 This four-block area significantly contributes to the diversity of housing availability in the Village, including some of the Village's more affordable units.
 This area should remain predominantly residential and continue to provide a range of housing options.
-If redevelopment occurs, the area should be reinforced as a mixed-residential area, with consideration also given to appropriate and desirable commercial development.
+If redevelopment occurs, the area should be reinforced as a mixed-residential area. with consideration also given to appropriate and desirable commercial development.
+Consideration should be given to exploring establishment of a homeowner's association(s) (HOA) to assist with property maintenance and appearance of some of the older multifamily development within this area.

 The existing town-home buildings on the east half of the block between Forest and Thatcher are inconsistent with the character of the Village, largely due to the design of the buildings as well as the congestion of parking along North Avenue.
 An improved parking configuration should be explored to improve the safety and appearance of the area.